neo-ngd/NEO-Tutorial/en/5-network/README.md

 This tutorial targets developer/students that want to write their own NEO P2P client in order to participate in such a distributed system.
 This tutorial will not go into details of distributed systems and the reader should be familiar with the basics of distributed systems, about networking protocols, and the Golang programming language.

 The NEO networking consists of two kind of protocols: a protocol to communicate with local clients and wallets, and an external protocol to communicate with other NEO nodes.
 To connect to a local node, [JSON-RPC](https://www.jsonrpc.org/) is used.
 This JSON-RPC can also be exposed to other external nodes.
-However, in this tutorial, we will focus on the the other protocol, the [NEO protocol](https://docs.neo.org/en-us/network/network-protocol.html).
+However, in this tutorial, we will focus on the other protocol, the [NEO protocol](https://docs.neo.org/en-us/network/network-protocol.html).
 In this tutorial, we will learn how to communicate with other NEO nodes.

 ```
                           +--------------+